siriusnottin/devserver/README.md

 - Shares
   - `/projects`: all my local git repos.
   - `/virtualbox`: my virtualbox machines.
-- Network bridge: br0: so the vm is like a physical computer on my network.
+- Network bridge: br0 (so the vm is like a physical computer on my network.)

 [XML file for the vm](/devserver_ubuntu.xml) • [Unraid setup]() • [Unraid share setup]()